 Thankfully, there’s a simple method for installing the Google Play Store, and once I went through it, I had no problem installing or running any apps from the Play Store.
 Here’s the method in brief:

-- Download and install the Google Installer app from here or here (You’ll have to allow installation from unknown sources for this in the Settings app, but it will prompt you to do that)
+- Download and install the Google Installer app from here or here [No Longer Available] (You’ll have to allow installation from unknown sources for this in the Settings app, but it will prompt you to do that)

 - Open Google Installer, find the Play Store, press the download button